mozilla/ichnaea/docs/import_export.rst

     Estimate of radio range, in meters.
-This is an estimate on how large each cell area is, as a radius around the estimated position and is based on the observations or a knowledgeable source.
+This is an estimate on how large each cell area is, as a radius around the estimated position and is based on the :term:`observations` or a knowledgeable source.
     An integer, for example `2500`.

 ``samples``

-    Total number of observations used to calculate the estimated position, range and averageSignal.
+    Total number of :term:`observations` used to calculate the estimated position, range and averageSignal.
 An integer, for example `1200`.

 ``changeable``

-    Whether or not this cell is a position estimate based on radio observations, and therefore subject to change in the future, or is an exact location entered from a knowledgeable source.
+    Whether or not this cell is a position estimate based on :term:`observations`, and therefore subject to change in the future, or is an exact location entered from a knowledgeable source.
 A boolean value, encoded as either `1` (for "changeable") or `0` (for "exact").

 ``created``